dbogatic/FinTech-Case-Study/README.md

 * Elevate is a publicly traded company [NYSE: ELVT](https://finance.yahoo.com/quote/ELVT/).
 The President and CEO of the company is Jason Harvison.
 Other company executives can be found [here](https://www.elevate.com/company.html).

-* The company was founded with the idea to reinvent the non-prime lending idustry by giving a growing ["New Middle Class"](https://www.newmiddleclass.org/our-mission/#nmc) access to responsible and transparent online credit options.
+* The company was founded with the idea to reinvent the non-prime lending industry by giving a growing ["New Middle Class"](https://www.newmiddleclass.org/our-mission/#nmc) access to responsible and transparent online credit options.

 * Elevate markets to its customers in US and UK the four main online credit programs: [Rise](https://www.risecredit.com/), [Elastic](https://www.elastic.com/), [Sunny](https://sunny.co.uk/) (UK only) and [Today](https://www.todaycard.com/apply/findmyoffer).